List of villages in Bhutan

 Villages in Bhutan are made up of groups of individual settlements, grouped together by chiwog for election purposes.
+This list is based mainly on information of the Election Commission, which not necessarily follows the general usage.

 Village populations vary widely, from dozens to hundreds.
 Generally, greater numbers of villages within chiwogs indicate lower populations in the vast majority of those villages.

 Villages in Bhutan are governed directly by Gewog (village block) governments, which in turn are subordinate to Dzongkhag (district) or Dungkhag (sub-district) governments.
 Villages in Bhutan may be distinguished from Thromdes (municipalities), which are larger settlements not part of any Chiwog, and which may be self-governing under the Local Government Act of Bhutan 2009.
 This Act also provides for the redrawing of chiwog borders and regrouping of villages by the Demarcation Commission in order to define relatively equally populated single member constituencies.
 Village and chiwog demarcations, therefore, are subject to considerable change.